adfinis/success-packages/reveal-md/docs/development.md

 You can configure the behaviour of the presentations by placing configuration options in `reveal.json` and/or `reveal-md.json`.
 If those files are blank, it means no configuration is currently active and applied to (all) presentations.

 You can choose to add configuration to each individual presentation.
-For example, by manually embedding `custom.css` in the presentation.
-Take the header of `hashicorp-vault-administration.md` as an example.
+For example, by manually embedding `reveal-md/css/custom.css` in the presentation.
+Take any `*.md` file as an example.